pulse-framework/pulse/docs/v3/docs/core.md

 core.authentication.state.TOKEN.value;
 ```

-> _Some random examples of how the core can be used._
+> _Arbitary examples of how the core can be used._

-From your core you are able to puppet string your entire application—see all state, call all methods and browse cached data and groups.

 ## Definition